 In addition to their big black eyes and mottled hair (gray/brown/white), deceased rabbits have long ears that help identify them.

-In spite of the fact that rabbits are adorable on the outside, when they die, they leave behind a host of potentially fatal issues for your home or garden.
+Even though rabbits are adorable on the outside, when they die, they leave behind a host of potentially fatal issues for your home or garden.

 They are known to feed on flowers and plants on lawns and gardens, leaving behind just the neatly cut stems of their meals.

-In order to safely bury a dead rabbit in your yard, you must first take a few measures.
+To safely bury a dead rabbit in your yard, you must first take a few measures.
 Precautions are much more essential to you than you realize, and you must adhere to them strictly to avoid skin issues.

 Wear protective gloves